J-Ramalho/industRial/docs/9_twolevelDOEs.md

 [1] 0.28
 ```

 The consulting company proposed itself to provide a tool to predict the charging time for new batteries.
-They had been doing lots of the DOEs and based on the last one they've realised they believe to be in a position to calculate the response at a certainly specific level between the coded factor levels of $\pm$ 1.
+They had been doing lots of the DOEs and based on the last one they've realized they believe to be in a position to calculate the response at a certainly specific level between the coded factor levels of $\pm$ 1.
 To do that they needed to convert natural values into coded values.
 They've given as an example a calculation of the charging time for a temperature of which the natural value is nA = 22 [°C] which is between the natural levels of lA = -10 and hA = 40 [°C].
 This temperature coded corresponds to a value of 0.28 °C as presented in the previous chunk.
 To be noted that the opposite conversion would look like:

 ```r